New Year, New Habits: How to Actually Make Them Stick (Neuroscience Edition)

 - Pomodoro timer apps: Focus Booster, Forest

-- Track: completed focus sessions per day
+- Track: number of completed 20-minute blocks per day

-The Neuroscience of Streaks
+The Power of Streaks

 Advanced: Habit Stacking

-Example Morning Stack:
+Example Stack:

-- Wake at 7 AM (existing automatic behavior)
+- Wake at 7 AM (existing habit)

-- → Drink 16oz water (new habit, cued by waking)
+- → Drink 16 oz water (new habit, cued by waking)

-- → 20-minute Pomodoro (new habit, cued by coffee)
+- → 20 min focused work (new habit, cued by finishing coffee)

 When to Add Complexity (Neurofeedback, QEEG, Coaching)

-Basic habit protocols work for most people.
+DIY habits work for most people.
 But if you're stuck after 8 weeks of consistent effort:

 QEEG (Quantitative EEG):

-- Cost: $200-500 for comprehensive assessment
+- Cost: $200-500 for assessment

-SMR Neurofeedback:
+Neurofeedback:

-- Cost: $100-200/session, 20-40 sessions typical for lasting changes
+- Cost: $100-200/session, 20-40 sessions typical

 Coaching:

-- Accountability, troubleshooting, personalized protocol design
+- Provides accountability, troubleshooting, personalized protocol design

-- Cost: $100-300/session depending on practitioner
+- Cost: $100-300/session typical

 When to escalate: